rtmrtmrtmrtm/weakmon/README.md

 The programs with switch among bands automatically on a few radio types.
 The software works on Macs, Linux, and FreeBSD.

-I've borrowed code and ideas from Joe Taylor, Phil Karn, and others identified in comments in the code.
+While these programs don't use Joe Taylor's WSJT software, they do incorporate ideas from that software.
+These programs use Phil Karn's Reed-Solomon and convolutional decoders.

 The software depends on a few packages.
 Here's how to install them on Ubuntu Linux: